LinguaLatina/textbook/docs/preliminaries/index.md

 ### Vowels

-The five vowels a, e, i, o and u have "pure" sounds, without any glide, any  approximately:
+The five vowels a, e, i, o and u have "pure" sounds, without any glide, approximately:

 | Vowel | English example of sound | Latin word to practice |
 | --- | --- | --- |